There are four (4) areas of a solicitation package that need to address EVM. Each is described in more detail below:

 The SOW should contain the following requirements:

-- Contractor should perform the contract technical effort using a guidelines-compliant EVMS that correlates cost and schedule performance with technical progress.
+- The contractor should perform the contract technical effort using a guidelines-compliant EVMS that correlates cost and schedule performance with technical progress.
 The SOW should call for progress and problems to be presented and discussed in periodic program management reviews.
 Technical issues should be covered in terms of performance goals, exit criteria, schedule progress, risk, and cost impact.

 - Designation of critical subcontractors, by name, for EVM compliance and validation or flow down of EVMS compliance to subcontractors.